SELF-Technology/self-chain-public/docs/Technical Docs/Developer Resources/PUBLIC_INTERFACES.md

 # SELF Chain Public Interfaces Specification

+> 🚧 **BETA NOTICE**: These public interfaces are currently in beta and under active development.
+The specifications described here represent our target API design, but implementation is ongoing.
+Check back regularly for updates!

 > This document defines the security-safe public interfaces that can be exposed in SDKs and public repositories without compromising SELF Chain's security.

 ## Overview